Using Credit Cards with MoneyWell

 In this case you will need to add a few steps to keep your buckets in balance, but you should still assign every purchase to a bucket.

-You have to make sure to cover your credit card spending with either income bucket or your debt bucket.
+You have to make sure to cover your credit card spending from either your income bucket or your debt bucket.
 If you are continuing to increase your debt with your credit card spending, you should assign your credit card spending to the "Debt Repayment" bucket.
-You lose the ability to categorize your spending.
+This will result in you losing the ability to categorize your spending.